 Description

-MATERIALS and DESCRIPTION: a white painted cast-iron post formed of a square column with chamfered corners and a pyramidal top.
-Below the pyramidal top on the necking there is a shield divided into quarters by a red raised cross with a red dagger in the top left quarter, forming the City of London crest.
-The raised inscription on the column states ‘4 & 25 VICT / CAP 42’ which refers to the 1861 London Coal and Wine Duties Continuance Act.
-The base of the marker is concealed by earth.
+This is a coal duty boundary post located opposite The Boundary on Debden Lane and Loughton Lane, dated 1861 and cast by Henry Grissell.
+The post is made of white painted cast iron and has a square column with chamfered corners and a pyramidal top.
+Just below the top, on the necking, there is a shield divided into quarters by a red raised cross, featuring a red dagger in the top left quarter, which forms the City of London crest.
+The raised inscription on the column reads ‘4 & 25 VICT / CAP 42’, referencing the 1861 London Coal and Wine Duties Continuance Act.
+The base of the marker is hidden by earth.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.